surifirstpin/biplus_documentation/docs/Model.md

 ```
 ## Derived Table

 Derived tables refine data analysis more precisely.
-It creates a new temporary table that doesn't exist in your database already, they either be built at your query time or they can be stored in your database.
+It creates a new temporary table that doesn't exist in database already, they either be built at query time or they can be stored in database.
 These can be defined by writing a SQL query and results as derived table.
 ```
 {
 	"name": "derivedtable",